stevebooks/ionic_middleman/README.md

-Sample app that showes how to make middleman work with ionic.
+Sample app that shows how to make middleman work with ionic.

 This allows you to debug in your browser and code in CoffeeScript, HAML, whatever you want.